callumarriott/p5BoardsSummative/README.md

 # Documentation
 ## boards.js
+### Description
+* A class that creates ten 'boards' in a given position.
+The boards are layered on top of each other when the mouse is directly on top of them and extend towards the mouse as the mouse moves around the sketch.
+The boards also perform a small animation where they individually move up and down one after the other.
+The height of this animation is changed depending on the x-coordinate of the mouse (the further away from the x-coordinate of the middle 'board', the larger the animation).
 * **Constructor()**:
 	* **xPosition**: The x-coordinate of the middle rectangle of the sketch.
 	* **yPosition**: The y-coordinate of the middle rectangle of the sketch.